Summary and Current Status

 Because of serious health problems and the decline of his health following his arrest, Dr. Hilmioğlu was held in state custody in the Cerrahpasa Faculty of Medicine Hospital in Istanbul under armed guard, where he received regular medical attention.
 In late January 2010, however, the state’s Forensic Medicine Institute issued a report claiming that Dr. Hilmioğlu’s health was better than had been claimed by his doctors and that he could be sent to prison on the condition that, every two months, he have tests conducted in the hepatology department of a university hospital.

 Although Dr. Hilmioğlu was diagnosed with the onset of liver cancer in late December 2010, he was transferred to Silivri prison in early March 2011, based on the report issued by the Forensic Medicine Institute in January 2010.
 Silivri prison is approximately 50 kilometers from Istanbul.
 As noted in the summary section, Dr. Hilmioğlu suffers from cirrhosis of the liver, was diagnosed with the onset of liver cancer in late 2010 but reportedly has not had a biopsy for the past two years, has a chronic kidney problem, has developed diabetes, has esophageal varices, and acute depression.
 It is troubling that, although his lawyers have sent information about Dr. Hilmioğlu’s cancer to the Forensic Medicine Institute, it has not seen fit to issue an updated report.
 We also understand that a report was issued by the Bakirkoy Sadi Konuk Research Hospital in January 2013 advising that Dr. Hilmioğlu receive a check up after two months in an advanced center with hepatology, nephrology, and endocrinology departments and that an assessment be done at the Cerrahpasa Medical Faculty, where he is being monitored for severe depression.
-To the best of our knowledge, Dr. Hilmioğlu has not to date received the medical care advised above.
+To the best of our knowledge, Dr. Hilmioğlu did not receive the advised medical care while he was in prison.

 Dr. Hilmioğlu and the “Ergenekon” Case